brainstormforce/switch-to-astra/readme.txt

 == Installation ==

 1. Install the Switch to Astra plugin either via the WordPress plugin directory, or by uploading the files to your server at wp-content/plugins.
-2. After activating, you can make your page/post ( designed with Page builder ) full width by click on "Run the Updater" button in Astra data update notice.
+2. After activating, you can make your page/post ( designed with Page builder ) full width by click on "Run the Updater" button in Switch to Astra notice.

 == Frequently Asked Questions ==

 = Where to find the Run the updater button? =

-After Activation of plugin you will get a notice with Astra data update, in that notice you will find that button.
+After Activation of plugin you will get a notice with Switch to Astra, in that notice you will find that button.
 Screenshot: http://screenshots.sharkz.in/dinesh/2017/09/2017-09-07_11-15-03.png

 = Is this notice will appeare all time? =